Destroyer (Thor): Fictional history

-Loki eventually finds the remains of the Destroyer and reforms it in a bid to destroy Thor, who has been reduced to pulp after a triumphant but destructive battle with the Midgard Serpent.
+Loki eventually finds the remains of the Destroyer and reforms it in a bid to destroy Thor, who has been reduced to pulp after a battle with the Midgard Serpent.
 The Destroyer, however, cannot kill Thor due to a curse induced by Hela that made his bones brittle and incapable of healing or dying.
 Thor wrests control of the armor from the host—an enthralled Frost Giant named Siggorth—through sheer force of will and goes on to defeat Loki.
-The Destroyer - depicted as thinking and speaking for the first time - tries to take back control from Thor but fails.
-Wearing Thor's raiment and wielding his hammer Mjolnir, the Destroyer confronts Hela and forces her to restore Thor to human form.
-The Destroyer is left in a crystal in Hela's realm, and is eventually animated by the goddess Lorelei.
-Lorelei battles several Asgardians and subsequently becomes trapped in the dimension of the Great Beasts.
+The Destroyer - depicted as sapient and capable of speech - tries to take back control from Thor, but fails.
+Wearing Thor's raiment and wielding his hammer Mjolnir, the Destroyer confronts Hela and forces her to restore Thor to normal.

 The Destroyer is later deployed by trolls, who empower it with the spirit of the Maestro, an evil future version of the Hulk.
 Unable to physically stop the Destroyer, the Hulk enters the armor on the mental plane and banishes the Maestro back to his weakened original body.
 Thor has two more encounters with the Destroyer, with the armor almost killing him on the first occasion and breaking his jaw on the second.
-The armor is eventually retrieved by Loki and occupied by the entity Desak, although Thor—equipped with the Odinpower—decapitates it with one throw of Mjolnir.
+The armor is eventually retrieved by Loki and occupied by the entity Desak.
+However, Thor decapitates it with one throw of Mjolnir, instantly killing Desak.

-The Asgardian god Balder takes control of the armor when Thor was on a quest to locate his missing people.

-During the "Dark Reign" storyline, Quasimodo researched the Destroyer armor for Norman Osborn.
-He gave Osborn two pieces of advice if he was to obtain the Destroyer armor: keep it from falling into the hands of his enemies and to be hesitant in employing it personally or through his followers although there is no telling where its loyalty is when one of his followers dons it.

 During the "Siege" storyline, Doctor Doom uses a copy of the Destroyer armor to attack the Asgardians.

 After Thor loses the ability to wield Mjolnir following the "Original Sin" storyline, and the hammer is claimed by an unknown woman, Odin dispatches the Destroyer - animated by his brother Cul the Serpent - to reclaim it.
-Queen of the gods Frigga forces Odin to withdraw the Destroyer when she confronts him with the knowledge that he has essentially become the villain with his unprovoked attack.
+Frigga forces Odin to withdraw the Destroyer when she confronts him with the knowledge that he has essentially become the villain with his unprovoked attack.